Ayush-Poddar-2003/TUTORIALS/JAVA/00_codeitup.md

 JVM :
-Java virtual machine provides runtime environment to execute java byte code JVM doesn't understand java code directly, hence we need to compile .java files into .class files containg bytecode understandable by jvm
+Java virtual machine provides runtime environment to execute java byte code JVM doesn't understand java code directly, hence we need to compile .java files --> .class files containg bytecode understandable by jvm

 JRE :
 Java runtime environment provides the libraries used by JVM and other components